 Tuition and Financial Assistance

-Note: Tuition amounts above do not include merit scholarships or need-based financial aid the student may be awarded.
-Students may spend more or less than the recommended amounts listed above on art supplies.
+Tuition costs listed above do not reflect any potential merit scholarship or need-based financial aid the student may be awarded.
+Note: Housing is optional, but the meal plan is required for students that live on campus.
+Students may spend more or less than the recommended amounts listed above for supplies and incidentals/personal spending.
 Supply costs vary for each course and are determined in part by students' individual projects and material choices.

-Financial assistance is available in the form of need-based aid and merit scholarships.
+Financial assistance is available in the form of need-based aid and merit scholarships, as well as employee tuition remission.
 Need-based aid is available to US residents only.
 All students may apply for merit scholarships.
 Note: Students must declare that they are applying for need-based financial aid and/or merit scholarships at the time of registration.
-Financial assistance covers a percentage of tuition costs only, supply costs are not covered by financial assistance.
+Financial assistance covers a percentage of tuition costs only, housing and supply costs are not covered by financial assistance.

 Following registration, students will be emailed a link to DocuSign, a secure server, where they will need to upload a copy of the top two pages of their family’s most recent year’s federal tax form 1040.
 Please note: your student’s need-based financial aid application will not be considered complete until the federal tax form 1040 is received.